 Whether you think eating alkaline foods is useful or woo woo junk it appears that metabolic acidosis is a thing.
 Metabolic acidosis seems to be interrelated with insulin resistance, Type 2 Diabetes, and retention of muscle mass.
 To prevent metabolic acidosis, it appears prudent to ensure that your body has adequate minerals to enable your … Continue reading the alkaline diet vs acidic ketones

-There is a lot of confusion in keto land about ‘excess protein’.
+There is a lot of confusion about ‘excess protein’ and whether you can have too much protein on keto.
 Insulin and protein are used to build and repair your muscles, organs and the other important parts of your body.
 This is an important and beneficial use of protein and insulin.
-Foods that contain the harder to find nutrients (e.g. potassium, magnesium, choline, … Continue reading is ‘too much protein’ on keto really a thing?
+Foods that contain the harder … Continue reading how much protein do I need on keto?

 I recently watched the Mastering Diabetes teleseminar on ketogenic diets with high hopes of picking up some gems of wisdom from the rising stars of the plant-based diabetes community.
 Unfortunately, I was underwhelmed with what I heard.
 I shared my frustration on Facebook.
 Robb Wolf suggested I put together a response to some of the … Continue reading vegan vs keto for diabetes… which is one optimal?